 Indoor Air Quality

-ESSR will prepare a written report of survey results, including conclusions/recommendations regarding possible causes of the IAQ problems.
+ESSR will prepare a written report of survey results, including reported background information, measurements taken, and conclusions/recommendations.
 Copies of the report will be forwarded to the service requestor and any other associated personnel.
-When visible mold is observed on building materials, a mold remediation scope of work will be prepared for mold remediation contractors.
-Remediation will be coordinated with FM personnel.